aldebaran/qibuild/doc/tutos/beginner/cmake/create_lib.rst

 This tutorial only convers the most simple way of writing a library.

-If you are working in a large project, or wish to re-distribute your library, you may want to read a more in-depth tutorial.
+If you are working in a large project, or wish to re-distribute your library, you may want to read this more in-depth tutorial: :ref:`how-to-write-a-library`

 Requirements
 ------------